mlainez/p4-roadbook/roadbook.md

 This project introduces Agile through the development of an Android mobile app in groups of 4 students.
 You will be encouraged to publish your app on the Google Play® store if it reaches a sufficient level of quality.

-In the next chapters, I will describe how the project is structured and how we recommended you to approach it.
+In the next chapters, I will describe how the project is structured and how we recommend you to approach it.

 ### Your team